-The Falcons have sustained academic success as well under Fabiilli, with 23 players earning All-Academic status over the last two seasons.
-In 2015-16, CUW had a NCHA-best 14 players honored by the league for their strong academic performance.
+The Falcons have sustained academic success as well under Fabiilli, with 23 players earning All-Academic status over his first two seasons.
+In 2015-16, CUW had an NCHA-best 14 players honored by the league for their strong academic performance.

 Fabiilli joined the Falcons after spending nine seasons as the Men's Hockey head coach at Northland College in Ashland, Wis.
 Northland is a member of the Northern Collegiate Hockey Association, the same league the Falcons compete in.